the fresh films reviews

 Review

 A powerful performance from an offensive-minded young Jodie Foster is at the core of this social realism slash courtroom drama, based on real-life events.
-The subject matter is rape, society's stance to it, and the fine lines all the involved parties walk.
+The subject matter is rape, society's stance on it, and the fine lines all the involved parties walk.
 The film is an intelligent dissection of a harrowing act, even if director Jonathan Kaplan lets his film become a little sloppy and simplified during the middle part.
-Fortunately though, what may have seemed like one-dimensional characters and mere surface-grazing turns out to be a powerful and highly thought-provoking drama in a brilliant finale, in which the story's many aspects are fully documented.
+Fortunately, what may have seemed like one-dimensional characters and mere surface-grazing turns out to be a powerful and highly thought-provoking drama in a brilliant finale, in which the story's many aspects are fully documented.
 Kelly McGillis plays the D.A., looking amateurish beside the brilliant Foster.

 Copyright © 24.11.2012 Fredrik Gunerius Fevang